Dubai announces free parking hours, extended Metro timings for Eid Al Adha 2024

 The transport authority also announced the revised operating hours for Dubai Metro and Dubai Tram during the holidays.

-Dubai Tram will operate on Saturday from 6am until 1am, from 9am to 1am on Sunday; and 8am – 12 midnight on Monday and Tuesday.
+Dubai Tram will operate on Saturday from 6am until 1am, from 9am to 1am on Sunday; and 6am to 1am from Monday to Saturday (June 17-21).

 All RTA Customer Happiness Centres will be closed during the holidays, except the kiosks or smart customer centres in Umm Ramool, Deira, Barsha, and Al Kifaf, and the RTA head office will remain operational 24/7.